 Day Trip to Pompeii and Vesuvius from Sorrento

 For our 3 week stay in Sorrento, our apartment high on the hill about Sorrento looked out at Pompeii and Vesuvius.
-At first the top of the volcano was shrouded in cloud but as the days passed (and the wind swung), the top of the volcano cleared.
+At first the top of the volcano was shrouded in cloud.
+But as the days passed (and the wind swung), the top of the volcano cleared.

 The first not so big surprise was that they would not climb our twisty road up to the apartment to get us.
 We had to walk down and get picked up at the “big tree”.
-This is apparently the common pickup point for many tours.
-The second surprise was when a full sized bus stopped to pick us up.
-It would not be a smaller intimate tour group!
+This was apparently the common pickup point for many tours.
+We discovered the second surprise when a full sized bus stopped to pick us up.
+It was not a smaller intimate tour group!
 The biggest pleasant surprise was that our tour leader Lia was both well informed and quite amusing.

-A Stop Enroute At the Cameo Shop
+Stop Enroute To Pompeii and Vesuvius At the Cameo Shop

 Real cameos were made from carving on one of three different types of shells – each a different colour.
-The outside of the shell is ground off and then the middle white layer is carved leaving the inside shell to form the coloured background.
+The outside of the shell was ground off and then the middle white layer was carved.
+This left the inside shell to form the coloured background.

 Climbing Mt Vesuvius

-The last eruption in 1944 was a relatively minor eruption but it capped the volcano allowing the pressure inside of Vesuvius to build and build.
-It is expected that the next time that Vesuvius erupts will be a very major event.
-In spots we could see steam escaping through fissures.
+The most recent eruption in 1944 was a relatively minor eruption.
+But it capped the volcano and allowed the pressure inside of Vesuvius to build and build.
+It was expected that the next time that Vesuvius erupts will be a very major event.
+In spots we saw steam escaping through fissures.

 The trek back down was much easier, the biggest risk being the slippery gravel.
-At the entrance you could get a wooden stick for a “donation” (2€) and this helped to provide a little stability when the path down git steeper.
-We could see the Pompeii site way below us.
+At the entrance there were wooden sticks available for a “donation” (2€).
+This helped to provide a little stability when the path down got steeper.
+We saw the Pompeii site way below us.
 What a great way to start our visit!

 Wandering the Streets of Pompeii

 We were lucky to be there at the end of the season when the crowds were smaller.
 Some of the smaller roads and the inside sites would have been much harder to navigate with huge crowds.
-This also allowed us to get in to visit one of the infamous brothels.
+This also allowed us to visit one of the infamous brothels.
 The frescoes on the walls depicted the “menu” of the various services available.

 On a return visit we might visit Herculeum to see the difference in the devastation and remnants on the other side of the volcano.
 We will also make a trip to Naples and the museum.
 It was a quiet trip back and we all were quite still when we finally hobbled off the bus.